rixx/books.rixx.de/src/reviews/2018/kill-the-dead.md

   rating: 3
 ---

 I have absolutely no idea how to rate this book.
 For a while it felt like a two-star urban fantasy pulp novel with lots of shoot-em-up situations and, well, urban fantasy pulp banter.
 And then it turns around and has some really good plot twists, and even some seriously good settings and dialogues.
-I'll give it three stars, but in reality it's more like chunks of two-star stuff and four-star stuff mashed together.<br /><br />(I mean, we get to know the protagonist's father, a new girlfriend who kicks ass, is a porn star by choice and still gets painted very much as her own person, and the protagonist is offered a job as Lucifer … by Lucifer … because Lucy goes back to heaven after the zombie apocalypse.
+I'll give it three stars, but in reality it's more like chunks of two-star stuff and four-star stuff mashed together.

+(I mean, we get to know the protagonist's father, a new girlfriend who kicks ass, is a porn star by choice and still gets painted very much as her own person, and the protagonist is offered a job as Lucifer … by Lucifer … because Lucy goes back to heaven after the zombie apocalypse.
 Right.)